AdobeDocs/experience-manager-cloud-manager.en/help/using/monitor-your-environments.md

 ## System Monitoring Detail {system-monitoring-detail}

 To view the details of specific metrics, you can either click on one of the categories in the left navigation or click on one of the category indicators for a specific instance.
 Each detail page shows a series of graphs for the metrics within that category.
 You can either view the metrics for all instances in an environment or for a specific instance.
-The environment and instances can be switched using the dropdown boxes in the top-right corner.
+You can switch between the environment and instances using the dropdown boxes in the top-right corner.

 ![](assets/System_Monitoring1.png)